-• 4.
-Securities with embedded derivatives (warrants, credit link notes, EMTNs, share warrants, etc.):
+4. Securities with embedded derivatives (warrants, credit link notes, EMTNs, share warrants, etc.):

-varrants, etc.):

 Risks in which the manager intends to trade:

 ☑ equity;

-☑ interest rate:
+☑ interest rate;

 ☑ forex;

-☑ credit:
+☑ credit;

-☑other risk (to be specified) Commodities
+☑ other risk (to be specified): Commodities

-Types of transactions and description of all operations that must be limited to the achievement of the investment objective: :
+Types of transactions and description of all operations that must be limited to the achievement of the investment objective: : ☑ hedging; ☑ exposure; ☑ arbitrage; ☐ other (to be stipulated).

-☑ hedging;

-☑ arbitrage;

-\square other (to be stipulated).
+т who of instruments used: Essentially Warrant, Cartificate, EMTN, as well as any type of hond vehicle

 Type of instruments used: Essentially Warrant, Certificate, EMTN, as well as any type of bond vehicle to which a conversion or subscription right is attached.
-The proposed average holding range is 0-5% with a maximum authorised level of 10%.
+The proposed average holding range is 0-5% with a maximum authorised level of 10%

-• 5.
-Deposits:
+5. Deposits:

 The mutual fund may invest up to 20% of its assets in euro deposits with a total duration of three months or less so as to replenish its liquid assets.
-Within the meaning of the French Monetary and Financial Code, deposits contribute to achieving the fund's management objective by allowing it to manage its cash.

-• 6.
-Cash loans:
+6. Cash loans:

 The mutual fund may borrow cash for up to 10% of its assets.
-Cash loans strictly cover current account shortfalls resulting from a lag between subscriptions and redemptions on the underlying investment funds.
+Cash loans strictly cover current account shortfalls resulting from a lag between subscriptions and redemptions on the underlying UCIs.

-• 7.
-Temporary purchases and sales of securities:
+7. Temporary purchases and sales of securities:

 The mutual fund may have incidental recourse to temporarily sell and purchase securities.
 Repos and reverse repos are favoured in managing cash flow.

-Temporary purchases and sales are limited to 10 % of committed assets.
+The use of temporary purchases and sales is limited to 10% of committed assets.

 Types of transactions used:

-☑ redemption and reverse repurchase agreements in accordance with the French Monetary and
+☑ redemption and reverse repurchase agreements in accordance with the French Monetary and Financial Code:

-Financial Code;

 □ borrowed and loaned equities in reference to the French Monetary and Financial Code;

-□ other type (to be specified).

-Category of investments:
+o Category of investments: